 The best way to avoid contingent offers is to sell your home to a cash buyer.
 Cash buyers are ready and willing to pay for your home today without the hindrance of third party involvement.
 Without a lender, cash buyers do not require financing or appraisal contingencies.
 They may also agree to waive the inspection contingency, especially if you’ve already completed a pre-listing inspection.

-As we mentioned previously, cash buyers are few and far in between, accounting for only 14% of purchases last year.
+In recent years the percentage of all-cash sales has increased nationwide from about 15% to nearly 30% in 2023 due to a combination of heightened market competition, low inventory, and high mortgage rates.
 An alternative route is to sell your home off-market to an iBuyer, house-flipper, or buy-and-hold investor.
 When you sell your home off-market, you breeze through closing, passing appraisal and buyer loan approval.
 Some off-market buyers purchase your home “as is,” while others require a home inspection.

 The bottom line for sellers: contingent equals risk